Rosslyn Wemyss, 1st Baron Wester Wemyss: First World War and after

 Returning to the Admiralty, Wemyss was appointed Second Sea Lord in September 1917 and then Deputy First Sea Lord in October 1917.
 Following Sir Eric Geddes's decision to dismiss the First Sea Lord, Admiral Sir John Jellicoe, Wemyss was appointed Jellicoe's replacement in December 1917.
 As First Sea Lord he encouraged Admiral Roger Keyes, Commander of the Dover Patrol, to undertake more vigorous operations in the Channel, ultimately leading to the launch of the Zeebrugge Raid in April 1918.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1918 Birthday Honours and represented Britain at the Armistice in November 1918.
 He was awarded the Grand Cross of the French Legion of Honour on 17 January 1919 and the French Croix de Guerre on 15 February 1919.
 He was also promoted to full admiral on 21 February 1919, awarded the Grand Cross of the Romanian Order of the Crown on 17 March 1919 and presented with the American Distinguished Service Medal on 16 September 1919.

 Wemyss was the senior British representative at the signing of the armistice that ended active hostilities in the war.
 It was Wemyss who made the decision, much to the anger of British Prime Minister David Lloyd George, to have the ceasefire to come into effect at 11.00 a.m.
 Lloyd George wanted it to take place at 2.30 p.m. so that he could make the announcement in the House of Commons.
 Wemyss realised that 11 a.m on the 11th day of the 11th month had a strong, poetic quality about it; besides, by 2.30 p.m. more soldiers could be unnecessarily killed.
-After attending the Paris Peace Conference as Britain's naval representative, Wemyss resigned in November 1919 following persistent calls for Sir David Beatty to be given his job.
+After attending the Paris Peace Conference as Britain's naval representative and arranging for the end of the food blockade and hence unblocking the negotiations, Wemyss resigned in November 1919 following persistent calls for Sir David Beatty to be given his job.